itmeson/c-labscience/src/lessons/week3.rst

  1. Course mechanics: Quiz grades and retakes

- 2. Finishing the measurements.
+ 2. Continue the Deadly Spoons!
 Beginning a discussion of precision, accuracy, and significant figures.